05063068/rt-backend/README.md

 ## V2.3 Release Notes
 * Added category filter for movie to reviews relationship.
 * Reordered packaging in the repository directory to make it cleaner.
+* Added relationships for images, video, reviews, and cast for both tv episodes and seasons

 ## V2.2 Release Notes